-We have also cast votes in foreign companies.
-There we do not receive automatic notification from the custodian, so we must follow ordinary and extraordinary general meetings ourselves.
+Abroad we have voted or sent notification of a planned vote for all proposals in Attendo, against proposals on incentives and compensation schemes in Polaris and CVS Health, and against board proposals and compensation schemes in LabCorp.
+In foreign companies, we do not receive automatic notification from the custodian, so we must follow ordinary and extraordinary general meetings ourselves.
 We also have to go through a slightly more complicated digital maze with registration and codes.
+This means that the additional time spent on voting abroad is not always in the best interests of unitholders.